5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 **NOTES**:

 - Looking up the names of devices in the DSDT is not a reliable approach.
 Search by `ADR address` or `_PRW` instead.
-- Newly released machines may have new parts that require `0D/6D patch`.
+- Newly released machines may contain additional/differnet devices which may equire a `0D/6D fix`.

 ## Diversity of `_PRW` and the corresponding patch method
 Your `DSDT` may contain code like this: